Cockscomb Mountain

 August 14, 2006

-After nearly two hours of hiking, the access ridge comes into view above me.
+After nearly two hours of hiking, the ascent ridge came into view above me

-The avalanche chute is hidden on the right.
-Ahead is GR889791.
-We attempted to
+The avalanche chute is hidden on the right

 Coming out of the avalanche chute

 The grade eases for a short ways.
-The false summit is above me.
+Ahead is the false summit.

 Behind is Mount Ishbel